 The location of the rear anti-fouling blade has been moved back, so the flail-blade strikes it further back along its length.
 This reduces the impact load, on the hubs, bush and blades.

 It was not possible to move the location of the forward stop, but if you don’t cut on the backward stroke, the flail-blade shouldn’t be hitting the forward stop very much.
+About a third of the way down this page you can read more about what happens when you cut on the backward stroke.
 You can read more about cutting on the backward stroke here.